-Ganesh Rasik was born in 2004 B.S. (around 1947 A.D.) in a
+Ganesh Rasik was born in 2004 B.S. (nearby 1947 A.D.) in a

-once titled a book “Jaba Sisnu Haru Tekdai Hide” (When I Walked Over
+formerly named a book “Jaba Sisnu Haru Tekdai Hide” (When I Walked Over

 A Life Full of Emotions

-sorrow (karun), anger (raudra), terror (bhayanak), and disgust (bibhats).
+sorrow (karun), rage (raudra), fear (bhayanak), and disgust (bibhats).

 The Story Behind the Songs